migsc/cmdeagle/docs/README.md

 ###### `pattern` setting

 A regular expression pattern that the input value must match to be considered valid.
 If the regular expression fails to match, the argument or flag will be considered invalid and the command will fail, similar to how the `validate` script works.
+You can test your regex patterns using tools like [regex101](https://regex101.com/).
+You need to select Golang as the language to test your regex patterns when you use regex101.

 ```yaml
 pattern: ^((\d+h)?(\d+m)?(\d+s)?)$|^(\d+)$